Motion and Foreclosure Calendars are being conducted via Zoom.

 hearing is requested in advance via motion and approved by the Court.

-Evidentiary Special Set Hearings scheduled for one hour or more shall be
+Evidentiary Special Set Hearings scheduled for two hour or more shall be

 Foreclosure Trials are currently being heard via Zoom unless an in-person